gaurav-0400/Smart-Car-Purchase-Predictor/README.md

-# mart Car Purchase Prediction
+# Smart Car Purchase Prediction

 Smart Car Purchase Prediction is a machine learning project that predicts whether a customer will purchase a car or not using details like gender, age, and salary.